Inventory of Elizabeth I: Elizabeth I and French jewellery

-These jewels and gold chains may have been intended as gifts at the "interview", the meeting between Mary, Queen of Scots, and Elizabeth in England which never took place.
-William Cecil had written to Throckmorton in May 1561 (before Mary had returned to Scotland), asking him to find a goldsmith in Paris to bring or send items for Elizabeth and her ladies to "be gay in this Court towards the progress".
-Cecil suggests the jewellery purchase might be connected to a visit by Elizabeth's suitor, Eric XIV of Sweden.
-Anything unsold in England would be custom free.
+This purchase of jewels and gold chains was first mooted for the time of the progress in the summer of 1561, for Elizabeth and the ladies of the court.
+Later, the Parisian jewellery may have been intended to be diplomatic gifts at the "interview", the planned meeting between Mary, Queen of Scots, and Elizabeth in England which never took place.
+The Earl of Pembroke became involved in buying the jewels and chains in Paris and there was some difficulty in obtaining credit from the Italian financier Guido Cavalcanti.
 One French piece listed in the queen's inventory was "a chain of Paris work being white and tawny "bugle" slightly garnished with gold".